AlejandroME/alejandrome.github.io/_posts/2017-01-09-sbt-start-guide.md

 Here we've talked about the general impression that `sbt` has among developers, its general critics and then we've started to grasp some very basic definitions (like the `SettingKey` map that we'll see in detail in the next post).
 Then, we've looked a very simple build definition, explaining the ***magic*** syntax around it in detail.

-It seems like a very basic approach to this topic but i think that it's neccesary to explain this straightforward example to move on with more detailed (but basic) aspects of `sbt`.
+It seems like a very basic approach to this topic but I think that it's neccesary to explain this straightforward example to move on with more detailed (but basic) aspects of `sbt`.